phrp720/simple-crud-api/README.md

 | DELETE | /api/v1/products/delete/{id} | path parameter **id**                                             | Delete a product          |
 | DELETE | /api/v1/products/delete      | json payload                                                      | Delete a list of products |

+You can read more about the API in the API SWAGGER documentation at `http://localhost:8080/swagger/index.html`
 ## TODO

 - Add tests